mostafa-221/jobcrawler/README.md

 # Jobcrawler Backend
-Backend for the job crawler to find IT vacancies.
+Backend for the job crawler to find IT vacancies

 ## Endpoints
 All endpoints and their functionality is described in the [endpoint document](docs/ENDPOINTS.md)